-in summer 2010 to examine the distribution and abundance of sei and Bryde's whales in parts of the western and central North Pacific, that had been endorsed by the Scientific Committee (IWC, 2010d).
-In addition to the line transect survey, photo-ID of blue whales and biopsy sampling of sei and Bryde's whales was undertaken.
+Japan reported on the systematic sighting survey undertaken in summer 2010 to examine the distribution and abundance of sei and Bryde's whales in parts of the western and central North Pacific, that had been endorsed by the Scientific Committee (IWC, 2010d).
+In addition to the line transect survey, photo-identification of blue whales and biopsy sampling of sei and Bryde's whales was undertaken.
 The Committee welcomes the new information presented and noted that the sighting and genetic information also provides a useful contribution to the planning of the IWC-POWER programme of cruises.